How to buy flood insurance coverage

 - Valuables like artwork and fur (up to $2,500)

-Businesses and homeowners are not the only ones who need flood insurance; renters should look at what options are available, too.
-If you are a renter, you can also get a policy through the NFIP that will cover the contents of your rental, up to $100,000.
-The cost of the policy will depend on where you live and the flood risk to the property you are renting.
+Businesses and homeowners are not the only ones who need flood insurance; renters may also want to consider what options are available.
+If you are a renter, you can also get a policy through the NFIP that will cover the contents of your rental up to $100,000.
+The cost of the policy will depend on where you live, the floor you live on and the flood risk to the property you are renting.
 If you are located in a low- to moderate-risk area, you may qualify for a Preferred Risk Policy, which will likely be significantly cheaper than a higher-risk policy.

 Frequently asked questions